-Drones are becoming an indispensable tool in the arsenal of search and rescue organizations.
+Drones are becoming an indispensable tool in the arsenal of search-and-rescue organizations.
 Aside from the greatly reduced cost of using drones instead of helicopters for aerial searches, drones are able to fly at night and reach areas where helicopters are unable to travel.

-Equipping drones with infrared and/or night vision sensors allows search and rescue teams to detect missing individuals by heat emissions as well as visually, and drones can deliver emergency supplies as needed.
+Equipping drones with infrared and/or night vision sensors allows search-and-rescue teams to detect missing individuals by heat emissions as well as visually, and drones can deliver emergency supplies as needed.

-04Building Inspections - Roofs, Chimneys, Siding, etc.
+04Building Inspections: Roofs, Chimneys, Siding

-Roof inspection by hand can be an involved, costly, and hazardous process, particularly on multi-story structures.
+Roof inspection by hand can be an involved, costly, and hazardous process, particularly on multistory structures.
 With drone technology, however, building inspections can be done safely and inexpensively, making this a great drone business idea.

-A drone can perform a close-up survey of the exterior of a building and deliver high-resolution video of the roof, gutters, chimneys, and building envelope, enabling the building owner to detect trouble spots in advance.
+A drone can perform a close-up survey of the exterior of a building and deliver high-resolution video of the roof, gutters, chimneys, and building envelope, enabling a building owner to detect trouble spots in advance.

 - Soil hydration

 - Variations in soil composition

 In addition, drone crop surveys can be taken weekly, daily, or even hourly as required.
 Accurate information allows for optimal crop irrigation, fertilization, and pest control.
 Reducing water and pesticide usage and maximizing crop yields benefits the bottom line and the environment.